Cedar Creek Mount Tamborine

 The Cedar Creek Rock Pools

-At first glance you will know that the short trek down was worth it.
-These breathtaking natural fresh water pools are surrounded by an impressive amphitheatre of rock formations and lined by lush tropical rainforest filled with Strangler Figs and towering Cedar Trees.
+At first glance, you will know exactly why the falls are one of the most popular things to do at Mount Tamborine.
+These breathtaking natural freshwater pools are surrounded by an impressive amphitheatre of rock formations and lined by lush tropical rainforest filled with Strangler Figs and towering Cedar Trees.
 The air comes alive with the natural orchestra of rushing waterfalls, trickling streams and the gentle birdsong that filters down from the canopies above.
-The lagoons are crystal clear and inviting and the rocky surrounds are usually delicately littered with sunbathing tourists and families making the most of this breathtaking natural playground.

 The best months to view the falls are between December and April, although even the dry months provide clean mountain water into the lagoons.
 You can make it a full day too, as the park is open until 8pm in October to March and until 6pm from April to September, but be sure to bring plenty of water and sunscreen as it is quite exposed.